TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 30/Jeremiah 30.4.md

 ---

-And these are the words that Jehovah spake concerning Israel and concerning Judah.
+These are the words that Yahweh spoke concerning Israel and concerning Judah.